TymeFly/eel/README.md

   * Fractions of a second are not supported
   * Leading and trailing spaces will be ignored.
 * Number values are converted to Text as their plain (non-scientific) decimal representation
-* Number values `1` and `0` are converted to the Logic values `true` and `false` respectively
+* Positive numbers are converted to Logical `true`.
+Negative numbers and zero are converted to Logical `false`
 * Numbers are converted to Dates as the number of elapsed seconds since 1970-01-01 00:00:00 in the UTC zone.
 * Logic values `true` and `false` are converted to Text values `"true"` and `"false"` respectively
 * Logic values `true` and `false` are converted to numeric values `1` and `0` respectively
+* Logic values `true` and `false` are converted to date values `1970-01-01 00:00:00Z` and `1970-01-01 00:00:01Z` respectively
 * Dates are converted to Text in the format `yyyy-MM-dd'T'HH:mm:ssX`
-* Dates are converted to Numbers by taking the number of elapsed seconds since 1970-01-01 00:00:00 in the UTC zone.
+* Dates are converted to Numbers by taking the number of elapsed seconds since `1970-01-01 00:00:00` in the UTC zone.
+* Date values `1970-01-01 00:00:00` and earlier are converted to `false`.
+All other dates are converted to `true`

 All other conversions are illegal and will cause EEL to throw an `EelConvertException`.
-For example the Number `1` can be converted to a Logic value, but the `2` will throw an exception.
+For example the Text value `"true"` can be converted to a Logical value, but `"positive"` will throw an exception.

 In general EEL will automatically convert values to the type required by the operator that uses it.
 If an expression needs to ensure a specific type then the conversion functions `TEXT`, `NUMBER`, `LOGIC` and `DATE` are available.